-Stasis announces a new call for papers for a thematic issue to be published in the winter of 2021: “Psychoanalysis and feminism today”.
+Stasis announces a new call for papers for a thematic issue to be published in the summer of 2022: “Act, Labor, Creation”.

 An International Journal in Social and Political Philosophy and Theory

 Published since 2013 by European University at St Petersburg

 Stasis publishes articles on social and political philosophy and theory.
 It seeks to provide an international intellectual format that can open a common space between the English- and Russian-language philosophical traditions.
 The journal welcomes interdisciplinarity and covers a broad range of topics, from the purely philosophical, such as negativity, to the culturally and historically specific, such as social movements, religion, and sexuality.